Agent

 “Run!”

 Fwyin bit his lip, forcing himself to continue running forward.
-There’s no time to dwell on past memories, not when you were long gone.
-His job was here and now, to get rid of these bastards and then join you by dying a dog’s death like he deserved.
+There was no time to dwell on past memories, not when you were long gone.
+His job was in the here and now, to get rid of these bastards and then join you by dying a dog’s death like he deserved.

-As he passed by empty experimentation rooms, his shame was replaced by hatred.
-The scientists experimented on anything they could get their hands on, but their favorite subject was humans.
-Hands, fingers, teeth, nails, organs, bones, everything that made up a person was ‘perfectly’ catalogued and separated into vials to be preserved.
-During his first ever raid, Fwyin was repulsed by the sheer number of vials held in each room, blood red against the sterile white of the walls.
+As he passed by empty experimentation rooms, Fwyin’s shame was overshadowed by hatred.
+The scientists experimented on anything they could get their hands on, but their favorite subjects were humans.
+Hands, fingers, teeth, nails, organs, bones, everything that made up a person was ‘perfectly’ catalogued into single vials.
+The blood red of these vials filled up entire rooms replacing the original sterile white of the walls.

-Taking a ramp downwards, the screams and sounds of combat faded from around him.
+Taking a ramp downwards, the screams and sounds of combat began to fade away.
 Wary as he continued down the eerily silent hallway, Fwyin couldn’t stop his thoughts from wandering.

 “Ta-da!
 Did I do a good job or what?”
-You spun in front of him with a bright grin on your face, a pair of rusty scissors dangling from your small fingers.
+You had a bright grin on your face as you twirled around, a pair of rusty scissors dangling from your small fingers.
 Fwyin shook his head, enjoying how much lighter he felt after you cut his hair.
 “Awesome!”

 Opening a large steel door with his stolen keycard, Fwyin stepped into a dim room.